 Rebecca Caines is an interdisciplinary community-engaged artist and curator, who works in contemporary performance, sound art, and installation, and new media art.
-She is currently Associate Professor in Creative Technologies, in Interdisciplinary Programs in the Faculty of Media, Art and Performance at the University of Regina, Canada.
+She is currently Ass.
+Professor in Creative Technologies, at York University, in Toronto, Canada.

 Caines has staged large-scale community-based art projects in Australia, Northern Ireland, Canada, China and the Netherlands, funded by local, national and international art bodies including the Canada Council for the Arts, the International Symposium of Electronic Arts (ISEA), and a wide range of community, government, research and welfare funding partners.

 In 2012 she worked with Ontario new media gallery Ed Video and Canada Council for the Arts to establish a project in partnership with the Keewaytinook Okimakanak council, to create sound art and training with First Nations communities in Northern Ontario.
 In 2016, she was ISEA K11 FUSE Artist in Resident in Wuhan, China (with long term collaborator John Campbell), where she developed socially-engaged performances, workshops and gallery installations with local partners, before participating in a group show of multichannel video and sound works at the K11 Gallery in Hong Kong as part of the ISEA program.